 4. After 2 minutes, quickly drain the onions into a colander over the sink.

-5. Place the drained onions in a glass bowl and add the vinegar, water, oregano and bay leaf (if using).
+5. Place the drained onions in a glass bowl and add the vinegar, water, oregano, bay leaf and the rest of the spices.
 Season with salt and mix well.
 Refrigerate for a couple of hours, and they are ready to eat.
 They keep well refrigerated for about a week.
+And they taste best when prepared at least one day in advance.

 Enjoy with your tacos, tostadas, subs, sandwiches or grilled meats.